Kalief Browder

-Kalief Browder (May 25, 1993 – June 6, 2015) was an African American youth from The Bronx, New York, who was held at the Rikers Island jail complex, without trial, between 2010 and 2013 for allegedly stealing a backpack containing valuables.
+Kalief Browder (May 25, 1993 – June 6, 2015) was an African American man from The Bronx, New York, who was held at the Rikers Island jail complex, awaiting trial, between 2010 and 2013 on charges of robbery, grand larceny, and assault.
+He had been arrested at the age of sixteen for allegedly stealing a backpack containing valuables.
 During his imprisonment, Browder was kept in solitary confinement for 700 days.
+His charges were eventually dismissed and he was released.

 Two years after his release, Browder hanged himself at his parents' home.
-His case has been cited by activists campaigning for reform of the New York City criminal justice system and has attracted widespread attention in the years following his death.
+He was twenty-two years old at the time.
+His story has been cited by activists campaigning for reform of the New York City criminal justice system and has attracted widespread attention in the years following his death.
 In 2017, Jay-Z produced a television documentary mini-series titled Time: The Kalief Browder Story.
 In January 2019, New York City settled a civil lawsuit with the Browder family for $3.3 million.

 Early life

 At birth, Browder was placed into the care of Child Protective Services due to his mother's drug addiction.
 He was the youngest of seven biological siblings and one of the five placed for adoption.
 Browder's adoptive mother, Venida Browder, had raised thirty-four children by 2015 via fostering and adoption.
 The family lived in a two-story brick house on Prospect Avenue near the Bronx Zoo.

 Browder attended the New Day Academy in the Bronx, where staff described him as a very smart and "fun guy".

 In 2009, Browder was charged with third-degree grand larceny.
 Police testified that he had crashed a stolen bakery truck into a stationary car while joyriding.
 At the age of 16, he was charged as an adult, as per the state law at the time.
 He pleaded guilty, but later said he was only a bystander.
 Browder was registered as a youthful offender and placed on probation.